Can Criminals Really Steal Your Home?

 Unfortunately, home title fraud often goes unnoticed until homeowners either find out that they’ve missed mortgage payments, check in with their local county records office, or discover that their home is no longer listed in their name (such as when paying property taxes).

-Paying for a home title monitoring service is completely optional.
-You can check your home title yourself at any time via your local county recorder.
+Paying for a home title monitoring service or title protection service is completely optional.
+You can always check your home title yourself at any time via your local county recorder.

 That said, how often are you really going to check on the status of your home title?